rssbotd/nixt/README.rst

 ::

-    NIXT - you have been nixt
+    NIXT - you have been nixt.

 SYNOPSIS